 #3 Reduce Drugs and Supplies Expenses

 Take your $1,000,000 grossing, small animal practice.
-We like to see the total drugs, supplies, lab expenses (in-house and out), office expenses, food, and similar items in the approximate 25% of gross range.
-This contributes to a nice, well-balanced, bottom-line profitability.
+We like to see the total drugs, supplies, lab expenses (in-house and out), office expenses, food, and similar items in approximately 25% of the gross range.
+This contributes to a nice, well-balanced, veterinary practice profitability.
 In this scenario, the collective Cost of Goods Sold expense dollar amount is $250,000 (an average expense of $20,800/month).

 Compare this to a $1,000,000 grossing small animal practice with a higher COGS expense, say at 30%.
 This is $300,000/year, which is an average of $25,000/month.